Upfront Commitment in Online Resource Allocation with Patient Customers: Related Works

-\textbf{Time-flexible Customers.} Time-flexible (patient) customers have been studied in many applications healthcare (e.g. scheduling non-urgent elective surgeries, see \cite{gerchak1996emergency, huh2013electiveemergent} or organ transplantation (e.g.,\cite{bertsimas2013fairness}) and ride-sharing (e.g. pooled rides, see \cite{Dogan2019rideshare,Jacob2017rideshare}).
+\textbf{Patient (timing-flexible) customers.} Patient customers have been studied in many applications healthcare (e.g. scheduling non-urgent elective surgeries, see \cite{gerchak1996emergency, huh2013electiveemergent} or organ transplantation (e.g.,\cite{bertsimas2013fairness}) and ride-sharing (e.g. pooled rides, see \cite{Dogan2019rideshare,Jacob2017rideshare}).
 Time-flexible (patient) customers have also studied in the context of pricing problems (see, e.g., \cite{katta2005pricing,chen2018robust, golrezaei2020dynamic,lobel2020dynamic,abhishek2021strategic}).
 In dynamic pricing literature with time-flexible customers, it is assumed that customer's valuation for an item decays with their waiting time.
 These customers, however, time their purchasing decision strategically and the goal is to identify an optimal sequence of prices over time.
 This line of work investigates the impact of having time-flexible customers in pricing decisions, while in our work we investigate the benefit of time-flexible customers in resource allocation problems.
+(See also \cite{chawla2017stability} for work that studies pricing problems in the presence of customers with deadlines.)